ritaturk/xenko-docs/manual/graphics/oculus/index.md

 ```

-Also you must replace your Windows Game script with something like this (in the MyOculusGame.Windows project)
+Then, you must replace your Windows Game script with the following script (in the MyOculusGame.Windows project).
 ```
 using OculusRenderer;